paul-duvall/100-days-of-code/log-r3.md

 #### Project
 * Made some adjustments to CSS for the movie quiz in the hope of removing the display issues some users were experiencing.
 Also moved project off codepen, setting up a git hub repository and deploying to Netlify.
+* Also added gradient effect to the main title

 #### Thoughts:
 Reviewing media queries was interesting - it occured to me that I have never actually worked through any proper courses on this subject, having just picked up what I know here and there as I needed it.
 Using Sass mixins is a bit of a revelation - it will clearly lead to more readable code since having all the code related a particular class / id / tag in the same area will make it a lot easier to write and edit.